John Stevenson (British politician): Parliamentary career

 Stevenson was opposed to Brexit prior to the 2016 referendum.

 At the snap 2017 general election, Stevenson was again re-elected, with an increased vote share of 49.9% and a decreased majority of 2,599.

 Stevenson contributed to the Conservative Government's first defeat over key Brexit legislation in December 2017 when he declined to vote against Dominic Grieve's amendment requiring Parliament to have a vote on the final deal relating to the UK departing the European Union.
 Following the election of Boris Johnson as Conservative leader, Stevenson later shifted his views on the possibility of a No Deal exit from the EU saying "it may well come to being the only solution".

 At the 2019 general election, Stevenson was again re-elected, with an increased vote share of 55.2% and an increased majority of 8,319.

 In August 2021, Stevenson and Peter Aldous wrote to Prime Minister Boris Johnson to call on the government to keep the £20-a-week Universal Credit uplift.

 Stevenson submitted a letter of no confidence in Boris Johnson following the publication of Sue Gray's report on Partygate in May 2022.

 In February 2023, Stevenson was reselected as the Conservative candidate for Carlisle at the 2024 general election; he went on to lose the election to Julie Minns of Labour by 5,200 votes.

+Attempted Mayor of Cumbria candidacy

+Stevenson expressed an interest in being the Conservative Party candidate for the inaugural Mayor of Cumbria elections in May 2027.
+Ultimately, Mike Starkie, former Mayor of Copeland, was selected as the Conservative Party candidate.

+Post-parliamentary career

+Following his defeat at the 2024 UK General Election, Stevenson has worked as a Managing Partner at Bendles Solicitors.
+Stevenson also founded, and serves as Chairman, of the think-tank True North, which seeks to "to develop policy ideas to benefit the north east and Cumbria".